Neutron source BER II - shutdown in December 2019

 The end of an era

-BER II will still be available to its users until the end of 2019.
-After that, the HZB Supervisory Board decided in June 2013, the Berlin neutron source will be shut down and dismantled.
+In the next two decades the research reactor will be dismantled.
 How interested citizens can become involved in the dismantling process and can contribute to the ongoing dialogue regarding the project, you can find out on our pages concerning the shutdown and dismantling of the Berlin experimental reactor BER II.